mr-Mojo/Synthetic-Linegenerator/readme.md

 In `FontForge`, you will find the `.sfd` (FontForge projectfile) and `.ttf`-files for a historic font generated from the 1557-Methodus-Clenardus dataset.
 Note that `1557-artifically_enhanced_all_chars` contains characters that were not present in the original dataset but have been "composed" of others, e.g. W is composed from 2x V. Note that as of now, only TrueType-Fonts are supported.

 In `text`, you will find `.txt`-files with all words from the dataset.
-All the words from the 1557-dataset can be found in `TextRecognitionGenerator/dicts/hist.txt`.
+All words from the 1557-dataset can be found in `TextRecognitionGenerator/dicts/hist.txt`.
 For best performance, `all_strings_and_web.txt` should be used as input, as it contains randomly shuffled lines of length 5 that consist of words from the 1557 dataset and are enriched with latin text from the internet.